microsoft/RTVS-docs/sqlserver.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/dFKIT2OitWQ" frameborder="0" allowfullscreen></iframe>

-RTVS has a number of features that make it easier to use this feature than just copying and pasting your R code into your T-SQL editor.
+RTVS has a number of features that together greatly simplify this process.
 To understand how this works, let's break down RTVS features into several categories, and walk through each one in turn:

 1. Add a database connection to your project
 1. Add a SQL stored procedure file to your project